 The full STORRE policies for publications and also etheses are available from the Information Services Policy page.

-From September 2006 an electronic copy of all Stirling’s Research Theses (PhDs and Masters by Research) must be deposited by the author in the University's Repository: STORRE: Stirling Online Research Repository.
-If your Stirling thesis was completed before this date you can still deposit a copy.
+From September 2006 an electronic copy of all Stirling’s Research Theses must be deposited by the author in the University's Repository: STORRE: Stirling Online Research Repository.
+The research theses this applies to are: PhDs, Masters of Philosophy and Professional Higher Degrees by Research.
+(Some Divisions or Schools may also ask for Masters by Research to be deposited).
+If your Stirling thesis was completed before September 2006 you can still deposit a copy.

 In Microsoft Word, choose 'Save as' then select 'PDF *pdf' from the file type drop down box.
 A pdf copy of your file will be created.